Viewer Rating

 The film primarily explores theological and philosophical themes of faith, sin, and redemption, focusing on an individual's spiritual journey and personal sacrifice.
 It does not explicitly promote a specific progressive or conservative political ideology, nor does it advocate for systemic socio-political change.

-The movie features a predominantly traditional cast, consistent with its historical setting, without explicit race or gender swaps of established roles.
-The narrative focuses on its historical mystery and adventure, without explicitly critiquing traditional identities or centering DEI themes.
+The movie features a predominantly white cast without explicit race or gender swaps of traditional roles.
+Its narrative focuses on religious and supernatural themes, and does not critically portray traditional identities or center on explicit DEI themes.

 The film delves into Christian themes of sin, redemption, and faith through the journey of a defrocked priest.
 While it critiques the institutional church's limitations, it ultimately affirms the spiritual quest and the profound, albeit unorthodox, acts of sacrifice and absolution within a Christian context.